circle object

 right arrows symbol

-How do we diagnose cataracts?
+How we diagnose cataracts

-During your consultation, we’ll use state-of-the-art diagnostic tests and scans to assess your eye health and vision.
+During your consultation, we’ll use detailed diagnostic tests and scans to assess whether cataracts are present and if surgery may be appropriate, based on your eye health, vision needs and symptoms.

-With such precise analysis, we’ll be able to confirm whether cataracts are present and if surgery is safe and necessary.
 If so, we’ll tell you all about cataract removal and discuss your artificial lens options.

 circle object

-Restoring clear vision with cataract eye surgery
+Experience clearer vision with cataract eye surgery

 Cataract surgery with IOLs